SHE Psychotherapy

 What Is Trauma?

-• Single-incident trauma, such as car accidents, medical emergencies, or near-death experiences
+• Single-incident trauma, such as car accidents, medical emergencies, or near-death experiences (experienced by oneself or witnessed in others)

 Signs Trauma May Be Affecting You